Skip to content

 If the configuration of the Root Profile is not set properly, an escalation scenario may occur: the restrictions imposed by the Root Profile can unintentionally fail.

-For example, if you grant root permission to an ADB shell user (which is a common case), and then you grant root permission to a regular application but configure its root profile with UID 2000 (which is the UID of the ADB shell user), the application can obtain full root access by executing the su command twice:
+For example, if you grant root permission to an ADB shell user (which is a common case), and then you grant root permission to a regular app but configure its root profile with UID 2000 (which is the UID of the ADB shell user), the app can obtain full root access by executing the su command twice:

-2. The second su execution, since the UID is 2000, and you have granted root access to the UID 2000 (adb shell) in the configuration, the application will gain full root privileges.
+2. The second su execution, since the UID is 2000, and you have granted root access to the UID 2000 (ADB shell) in the configuration, the app will gain full root privileges.

 Note